pegaltier/awesome-utils-dev/utils-coding/utils-angular.md

 ### Tips

-- don't forget to release when you use a selector with parameter ex:
+1. Don't forget to release when you use a selector with parameter, you can eventually release in the effect when you get a new value. ex:
 - selectTotal(state); // returns the memoized value of 8
 - selectTotal.release(); // memoized value of selectTotal is now null
+2. Split nested data apart for store: split directly in service or effect or helper functions
+3. Use NgRx Entity if you load data from api and you are dealing with array of objects.
+You will get many utility functions. ex: find by id, fast shortcuts like that...
+4. Use NgRx Data if you have a very big app with many entities (+40).
+5. Use NgRx Entity Schematic to skaffold entities with actions, effects, reducer, model, service, and passing specs.

 ### Components